EqualExperts/inception-playbook/introduction/inception-or-discovery.md

 ## **Inception  vs. Discovery**

-We start with an idea, problem or opportunity, refine this and ensure ‘that we are doing the right thing’ in Discovery, align on what to do and define how to do it in Inception, ensuring ‘that we are doing it right’, and create, impelment, operate and improve the solution during Delivery.
+We start with an idea, problem or opportunity.
+We refine this and ensure ‘that we are doing the right thing’ in Discovery, then align on what to do and define how to do it in Inception - ensuring ‘that we are doing it right’.
+We then create, implement, operate and improve the solution during Delivery.

 ![](../.gitbook/assets/illustrations-03.png)

 This approach allows us to minimise risk \(resulting from high degrees of \(early\) uncertainty \(late\) changes.

-It is important to remember that this, while being in stages, is in no means ‘waterfall’, as we work iteratively, incrementally and breadth over depth.
+It is important to remember that this, while being in stages, is in no means ‘waterfall’, as we work iteratively, incrementally and favour breadth over depth.